 DO NUSS BARS INTERFERE WITH PREGNANCY?

 Studies have noted numerous examples of women who got pregnant postoperatively and didn’t show any critical problems with the injected bars.
-The way pectus excavatum affects pregnancy is by a mild form of dyspnea.
+The way pectus excavatum affects pregnancy is through a mild form of dyspnea.

 But, there is an example of a woman who gets pregnant two years after pectus excavatum repair.
 Her pregnancy was complicated by placenta previa and severe anemia, but she delivered a healthy baby.